ONLYOFFICE/Kubernetes-Docs/README.md

   --from-file=./createdb.sql
 ```

-To install the PostgreSQL to your cluster, run the following command:
+To install PostgreSQL to your cluster, run the following command:

 ```
 $ helm install postgresql bitnami/postgresql \